ykkim123/ykkim123.github.io/_posts/2020-02-24-Bayesian-Linear-Regression.md

 nofollow: false
 ---

-Linear regression is one of the most frequently used statistical methods because of its usefulness to interpret.
+Linear regression is one of the most frequently used statistical methods because of its usefulness in interpretation.
-In frequentist's view, linear regression is formulated as:
+<br>In **frequentist**'s view, linear regression is formulated as:
 <br>
 $$
   Y_{i}\sim N(X_{i}^{T}\beta ,\sigma ^{2})
 $$
 <br>
-and paremeter
-$$
-  \beta
-$$
-and
-$$
-  \sigma^{2}
-$$
-are estimated as
+and paremeters are estimated as
 <br>
 $$
   \hat{\beta} = (X^{T}X)^{-1}X^{T}Y